Locksmith

 1- it's impossible to truly know who the owner is.
 The best we can do is take as much information as we can just in case things go south.
 So we get a drivers license, plate, year, make & model, location, time, name, address, & phone number.
 If it's a home, the drivers license or a piece of mail has to have the address on it.
 2- if you don't have money, we don't do the service.
 If you don't have ID, we prob wouldn't do the service unless it was a special circumstance.
 3- to my knowledge, there aren't any laws i know of that saw you can't over-charge people.
 But in many states it's illegal to operate as a locksmith without a permit or license.
 A lot of these guys are contractors & do not have one.
 I tell people all the time that everyone should have the name & phone number of a reputable locksmith in their phone.
 It's your job to research the company you're hiring.
 There are a LOT of crooked companies out there, & the only thing that can stop them is smart & knowledgeable customers.
 Leave reviews on Yelp & Google, report them to BBB.
 Ask for a quote before they do the work.
 If you don't like it, call someone else.
 You should never feel pressured or threatened.

-Asked by Mark over 7 years ago
+Asked by Greg L. over 6 years ago

 I recently purchased a home without the key from garage into the kitchen.
 What is my best move?
 New lock, or take existing deadbolt to the locksmith?